C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: C-numbers and C-polynomials

 \subsection{Multiplication formula for the C-polynomials}

-The Raabe's multiplication formula for the Bernoulli polynomials, is obtained by Joseph Ludwig Raabe in 1851 \cite{Raabe1851}.
-In general, not every Appell sequence satisfies the same formula.
-Carlitz in \citep{Carlitz1953TheMF} established a more general result.
-Here we propose a different approach for a general multiplication formula verified for all Appell polynomials $C_{f,n}(x)$.
+The Raabe's multiplication formula for the Bernoulli polynomials, originally presented by Joseph Ludwig Raabe \cite{Raabe1851} in 1851, is given by: It should be noted that not all Appell sequences necessarily adhere to this specific formula.
+A more general result was provided by Carlitz in his research \cite{Carlitz1953TheMF}.
+In the subsequent theorem, we propose an alternative approach for deriving a more comprehensive multiplication formula suitable for all Appell polynomials $C_{f,n}(x)$.